University Professor 2021-2026

 2009, Who's Who Among American Teachers, Wright State University

-My recent research, centered around prediction of the water balance, i.e., what fraction of precipitation goes to plants and what to run-off, as a function of climatic variables (solar irradiance and precipitation), just appeared in GSA Today. https://doi.org/10.1130/GSATG471GW.1 as well as in our AGU/Wiley book.
+My recent research, centered around prediction of the water balance, i.e., what fraction of precipitation goes to plants and what to run-off, as a function of climatic variables (solar irradiance and precipitation), just appeared in GSA Today. https://doi.org/10.1130/GSATG471GW.1, Water Resources Research, and in our AGU/Wiley book, "Hydrogeology, Chemical Weathering, and Soil Formation."
 Solution of this problem is the central goal of NSF's Hydrologic Sciences program as well as a defining focus of NSF Ecology and the Food Energy Water Nexus.
 The solution grew out of our soils research into water flow, solute transport, chemical weathering, soil formation, and vegetation growth.
-See our new book (Hydrogeology, Chemical Weathering and Soil Formation) https://www.barnesandnoble.com/w/hydrogeology-chemical-weathering-and-soil-formation-allen-hunt/1137022160 and its description in Eos (Transactions of the American Geophysical Union) https://eos.org/editors-vox/exploring-the-engine-and-drivers-of-soil-formation This book, an international collaboration, became an AGU "Best Seller."
+See the book here https://www.barnesandnoble.com/w/hydrogeology-chemical-weathering-and-soil-formation-allen-hunt/1137022160 and its description in Eos (Transactions of the American Geophysical Union) https://eos.org/editors-vox/exploring-the-engine-and-drivers-of-soil-formation This book, an international collaboration, became an AGU "Best Seller."

 For an easy introduction to our group's research, link to University of Texas Dallas (UTD) NEWS VIDEO highlighting Current Research distributed to AAAS, GSA, AGU, Sigma Xi: https://youtu.be/xv-n54NTd9M This video also explains the relationships between recent, current, and proposed future research.
 The same people also put out this important 2-minute video about the Texas energy disaster, called very important by the Amerian Geophysical Union https://www.youtube.com/watch?v=YPeLcGmouk4&feature=youtu.be